CATGRASS - 1000+ Seeds

 Rinse thoroughly with cool water and Drain thoroughly.

 Set anywhere out of direct sunlight and at room temperature between Rinses.
 This is where your sprouts do their growing.
 Normally people use a countertop - in the corner of our kitchen, but where the sprouter won't get knocked over by cats, dogs, kids or us.
 We don't mind the indirect sunlight or the 150 watts of incandescent light, because light just does not matter much.
-A plant can only perform photosynthesis when it has leaves.
+A plant can only perform photosynthesis when it has left.
 Until then light has little if any effect.
 Don't hide your sprouts.

 Rinse and Drain again in 8-12 hours.
 And, perhaps one more...
 Rinse and Drain in 8-12 hours.
 And, conceivably one more...
 Rinse and Drain in 8-12 hours.